IBMProjectEventStore/db2eventstore-IoT-Analytics/README.md

 - Clone this github repository to get a local copy of all files

 Clone the `db2eventstore-IoT-Analytics` locally.
-In a terminal, run:
+In a terminal on CentOS 7.x & 8.x or Red Hat 7.x & 8.x, run:

 ```bash
 yum install -y git